tomgxz/Kraken/README.md

 These will define which functionalities can be used for each element.
 For all of the below diagrams, if the element has the tag `data-kraken-locked`, it will only show a button next to the element/section to unlock it.

-When an element is selected, depending on its function, it will be tagged with one of these attributes, so that the JavaScript can easily edit it:
+When an element is selected, depending on its function, it will be tagged with one of these attributes so that the JavaScript can easily edit it:
 - `data-kraken-selected-text`
 - `data-kraken-selected-style`
 - `data-kraken-selected-resize`